FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 ![Downloading WPI](/gifs/image16.gif?classes=border,shadow)

 Now please confirm the following:
-Ctrl + P, will open the Visual Studio Extensions Command Line, then type “> java: configure java runtime”,
+(Ctrl + P), will open the Visual Studio Extensions Command Line, then type “> java: configure java runtime”,
 and verify that you are using java 11.
 ![Downloading WPI](/gifs/image2.gif?classes=border,shadow)